-The eruption of Kīlauea volcano continues from two locations.
-In the park, the summit eruption of Kīlauea within Halema'uma'u Crater continues to offer the best, safest, and easiest eruption viewing.
-The second location originates from the Pu'u 'Ō'ō vent in the remote east rift zone.
-This area is highly unstable and dangerous and is not accessible by the public, (see "East Rift Zone Vents" below).
-No lava is currently flowing into or towards the ocean.
+The eruption of Kīlauea volcano continues at two locations.
+In the park, the vent within Halema'uma'u Crater is easily viewed from the overlook at the Jaggar Museum.
+The second location is the Pu'u 'Ō'ō vent located 10 miles (16km) east of the summit, on the remote east rift zone of Kīlauea.
+This area is not accessible to the public.
+There is no lava flowing into or towards the ocean.

-Fumes and glow from the summit vent – resulting from a lava lake deep within Halema'uma'u Crater – may be seen from the overlook at Jaggar Museum in the national park, and other vantage points along the Kīlauea caldera rim that provide views of Halema'uma'u Crater.
+Fumes and glow from the lava lake within the vent at the summit of Kīlauea may be seen from the Jaggar Museum overlook and other vantage points along Crater Rim Drive.

 During the day a robust plume of volcanic gas is a constant and dramatic reminder of the molten rock churning in a lava lake within the crater.
-After sunset, Halema'uma'u continues to thrill visitors and park staff with a vivid glow that illuminates the clouds and plume as it billows into the night sky (weather permitting).
+After sunset, Halema'uma'u continues to thrill visitors and park staff with a vivid glow that illuminates the clouds and plume (weather permitting).

-Park rangers are on duty at the Jaggar Museum to assist the many visitors drawn to Halema'uma'u, which has been erupting consistently within the crater since March 2008.
+Park rangers are on duty at the Jaggar Museum to assist the many visitors drawn to the site which has been erupting within the crater since March 2008.

 Halemaʻumaʻu web cam (opens in new window).